 - Your treatment preferences.

-Your doctor may also recommend genetic testing, which analyses your tumour DNA and can help determine which treatment has the greatest chance of success.
+Your doctor may also recommend genetic testinga procedure that analyses DNA to identify changes in genes, chromosomes and proteins, which can be used to analyse tumour DNA to help determine which treatment has the greatest chance of success, which analyses your tumoura tissue mass that forms from groups of unhealthy cells DNA and can help determine which treatment has the greatest chance of success.
 They will then discuss the most appropriate treatment option for you.

 Treatment options for amyloidosis may include:

-- Surgery to remove as much of the amyloid deposits as possible.
+- Surgerytreatment involving removal of cancerous tissue and/or tumours and a margin of healthy tissue around it to reduce recurrence to remove as much of the amyloid deposits as possible.

 - Dialysis (if amyloid deposits are affecting the kidneys – not for people with dialysis-related amyloidosis).